lcrespom/node-terminal-menu/README.md

 ```

 # Examples
 See the code examples in the `tests` directory.
+There are different example
+programs with different level of complexity, illustrating all the different
+features of the widgets.

 # Usage